CloudLabsAI-Azure/OpenAIWorkshop/scenarios/Intro.md

 ## Overview

 These hands-on labs provide comprehensive training on integrating OpenAI capabilities into various applications and environments.
-They cover building pipelines in Azure Synapse for batch data processing and intelligent operations, creating applications with Power Apps and Python that leverage OpenAI's APIs for tasks like natural language processing and data analysis, and exploring advanced topics such as prompt engineering and model fine-tuning using Azure OpenAI Studio.
+They cover building pipelines in Azure Synapse for batch data processing and intelligent operations, creating applications with Power Apps and Python that leverage OpenAI's APIs for tasks like natural language processing and data analysis, and exploring advanced topics such as prompt engineering and model fine-tuning using Azure OpenAI Foundry.
 The read-only sections offer theoretical insights into advanced concepts, fine-tuning techniques, hyperparameters in Azure OpenAI Service, and a glossary for understanding key terms and concepts.
 Together, these labs aim to equip participants with the practical skills and theoretical knowledge necessary to effectively utilize OpenAI technologies across different platforms and applications.

 ## Objective